markmeleka/Emagin_Technical_Challenge/README.md

  	* In the virtualenv run `python create_dummy_data.py`
  * Run the GraphQL app
  	* `python app.py`
- * The app should be running localhost:5000/graphql
+ 	* The app should be running at localhost:5000/graphql

 ### Notes: